Making Generated Images Hard To Spot: A Transferable Attack On Synthetic Image Detectors: Experimental Setup

 \subsection{Victim Forensic CNN Detectors}

 Before training and evaluating the proposed attack, we trained and benchmarked the performance of forensic CNNs on detecting GAN-generated images.
-These forensic CNNs were trained as binary classifiers to differetiate between real images and GAN-generated images.
-To evaluate our proposed attack, we used eight state-of-the-art CNN models trained as {\gi} detectors.
-These CNN models were designed for computer vision, mulitmedia forensics, or steganalysis.
-They are Xception~\cite{xception}, ResNet-50~\cite{resnet}, DenseNet~\cite{densenet}, MISLNet~\cite{mislnet}, PHNet~\cite{phnet}, SRNet~\cite{srnet}, Image CNN~\cite{transfernet}, and CamID CNN~\cite{tuama}.
-We trained each forensic CNN individually using \textit{D-set} of the human face dataset and the object dataset.
+These forensic CNNs were trained as binary classifiers to differentiate between real images and GAN-generated images.
+We used eight state-of-the-art CNN models trained as {\gi} detectors, Xception~\cite{xception}, ResNet-50~\cite{resnet}, DenseNet~\cite{densenet}, MISLNet~\cite{mislnet}, PHNet~\cite{phnet}, SRNet~\cite{srnet}, Image CNN~\cite{transfernet}, and CamID CNN~\cite{tuama}.
+We trained each forensic CNN individually using the \textit{D-set} of the human face dataset and the object dataset.
 This yielded 16 CNN detectors in total and formed the set of victim classifiers we attacked in this paper.

-All CNN detectors were trained from scratch for 20 epochs on both datasets.
-The input size of each CNN was a $256\times 256$ image.
-For images of resolution $1024\times 1024$, we randomly cropped a $256\times 256$ pixel patch from each image during training and testing.
-We chose the set of hyperparameters for each CNN that yielded the highest classification accuracy after a grid search.
-For Xception the learning rate started at $0.01$; for ResNet-50 the learning rate started at $0.0001$ and for all other CNNs the learning rate started at $0.0005$.
-These learning rates decayed by half every 4 epochs.
-Weights were initialized using Xavier initializer~\cite{xavier}, biases were initialized as $0$'s, and both were optimized using stochastic gradient descent.

-To benchmark the performance of the victim CNN detectors, we calculated the classification accuracy achieved by each CNN detector.
-The classification accuracy is defined as the percentage of the real and GAN-generated images that were correctly classified by the CNN detector out of all images in \textit{Eval-set}.
-The classification accuracy achieved by each victim CNN detector on both datasets are shown in Table~\ref{tab: acc}.
-On average, we achieved $95.94\%$ classification accuracy on the human face dataset and $99.14\%$ classification accuracy on the object dataset.
-The results showed that the CNN detectors used in this paper were not biased.
+The classification accuracies of victim CNN detectors on both datasets are shown in Table~\ref{tab: acc}.
+On average, the average classification accuracy is $95.94\%$ on the human face dataset and $99.14\%$ on the object dataset.